awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 ### Recipe variables in local shadow authorization policies<a name="ipc-local-shadow-authorization-recipe-variables"></a>

-If you use v2\.6\.0 or later of the [Greengrass nucleus](greengrass-nucleus-component.md), you can use the `{iot:thingName}` [recipe variable](component-recipe-reference.md#recipe-variables) in authorization policies\.
+If you use v2\.6\.0 or later of the [Greengrass nucleus](greengrass-nucleus-component.md), and you set the Greengrass nucleus' [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`, you can use the `{iot:thingName}` [recipe variable](component-recipe-reference.md#recipe-variables) in authorization policies\.
 This feature enables you to configure a single authorization policy for a group of core devices, where each core device can access only its own shadow\.
 For example, you can allow a component access to the following resource for shadow IPC operations\.

 ```
 $aws/things/{iot:thingName}/shadow/